 a.
-Roles and responsibilities for online safety and the link to the school's safeguarding policy
+Roles and responsibilities for online safety and the link to the school's Safeguarding Policy

 The responsibility for online safety within the school ultimately lies with the Deputy Head Pastoral, who oversees and ensures that all aspects of the Safeguarding policy are being addressed.
-The Governing Board strategically review and monitor The Manor's online safety provision in liaison with the Head, the Deputy Head Pastoral, the Deputy Head Academic and the Head of Pre-Prep.
+The Governing Board strategically review and monitor The Manor's online safety provision in liaison with the Head, the Deputy Head

+Pastoral, the Deputy Head Academic and the Head of Pre-Prep.
 There are several other members of staff who also play important roles in embedding online safety within the school:

 - the Computing Subject Leaders ensure online safety holds a high profile in the teaching of Computing, as well as providing pupils, parents and staff with information relating to online safety.
-This may involve inviting outside agencies, such as Childnet International, to the school to offer advice.

-- the Learning for Life (PSHEE/PSED) Subject Leaders ensure online safety and issues such as Cyber-bullying are addressed in the Learning for Life curriculum. - the school's IT and Network Manager is responsible for ensuring firewalls are enabled to filter internet usage and monitor pupils' internet use.
+This may involve inviting outside agencies, such as Childnet International, to the school to offer advice. - the Learning for Life (PSHEE/PSED) Subject Leaders ensure online safety and issues such as Cyber-bullying are addressed in the Learning for Life curriculum. - the Manor's technical support staff are responsible for ensuring firewalls are enabled to filter internet usage and monitor pupils' internet use. - The Designated Safeguarding Lead (Deputy Head Pastoral) takes lead responsibility for safeguarding and child protection, including online safety and understanding the filtering and monitoring systems and processes in place.